mikependon/RepoDB/README.md

 # [RepoDB](http://repodb.net) - a hybrid ORM Library for .NET.

-RepoDB is an open-source .NET ORM library that bridge the gaps of micro-ORMs and full-ORMs.
+RepoDB is an open-source .NET ORM library that bridges the gaps of micro-ORMs and full-ORMs.
 It helps you simplify the switch-over of when to use the BASIC and ADVANCE operations during the development.

 It is your best alternative ORM to both Dapper and EntityFramework.